Tag Archive for: ESOP

 Public Market Insights: Valuations Substantiate Expectations

-The challenges facing heavy civil and general contractors are reflected in both private and public market valuations.
-As shown in the chart below, publicly traded heavy civil and GC comparables trade at a significant discount compared to specialty contractors and other construction-adjacent sectors.
+The differences across contractor business models are also reflected in public market valuations.
+As shown in the chart below, publicly traded heavy civil and general contractor comparables typically trade at a discount to specialty contractors and other construction-adjacent sectors.

 This valuation gap is driven by factors such as project-based cash flows, surety requirements, and lower margins – all of which increase perceived risk and contribute to compressed EBITDA multiples.